LizardByte/Sunshine/docs/guides.md

 ```
 [Unit]
-Description=Start sunshine with the permissions of the graphical desktop session
+Description=Start Sunshine with the permissions of the graphical desktop session
 StartLimitIntervalSec=500
 StartLimitBurst=5